Always Choose Custom Branded Games Over Reskinned Games

 Lack of Extra Features to Increase Engagement and Spread

 Features like global scoreboards, social media sharing, Facebook games platform integration, or integration with your own custom backend system will likely be off the table without significant (and costly) custom modifications/additions.
-So by the time you’ve actually got everything you need, the costs involved are nowhere near as low as you first thought.
+So by the time you’ve actually got everything you need added to a prebuilt branded game, the costs involved are nowhere near as low as you first thought.

 You May Be on Your Own When It Comes to Support